 Maybe I can apply for jobs in Taiwan….at least stay in Taiwan a little bit longer, I thought to myself.

 Of course, when I told the idea to my mom and my husband, they had a strong aversion to it.
 Hector thought I was joking because we just got married, so having me working across the country from him was ridiculous.
 My mom warned me how Taiwan’s economy was even more difficult, the wages were a lot lower, and there were less labor protection laws in comparison to America.

 I was running out of ropes, but I had to keep going, and the only I could do was living on a prayer.
 Bon Jovi’s song never screamed so precisely about my life before.

 Through the rejections I’ve been receiving, I realized that I was losing against other applicants because I was ‘less experienced.’
-I was very sure that was a main problem a lot of the millennials were having too.
+I was very sure that was the main problem a lot of the millennials were having too.
 Thus, in almost every interview, I always emphasized that–

-I might appear to be less experienced compare to people who have been in the industry for 20 years, but I learn and adapt twice as fast and I can catch up in no time.
+I might appear to be less experienced compared to people who have been in the industry for 20 years, but I learn and adapt twice as fast and I can catch up in no time.

 Unfortunately, I couldn’t open their minds that Marketing is about new ideas and a lot of the trendy technology and platforms only happened in the past 5 years and new technology will just keep popping up overthrowing the old ones, mobile marketing Social Media advertising to name a few.

 There has got to be someone who could think outside of the box, I thought.
 Please God let someone see not how many years I have behind me, but my growing potential.